Understanding—and appreciating—the land around us

 By Avery McNiff and Marc Lapin

-Over the past few summers and with the assistance of the LZ Francis Foundation, Middlebury’s Lands Advisory Committee has enlisted Marc Lapin, an associate in science instruction in Environmental Studies, to better understand the ecological values, history, and potential of the College’s forests, wetlands, meadows, and hayfields.
+Over the past few summers, Middlebury’s Lands Advisory Committee has enlisted Marc Lapin, an associate in science instruction in Environmental Studies, to better understand the ecological values, history, and potential of the College’s forests, wetlands, meadows, and hayfields.

 Middlebury is now one of the few institutions with a detailed ecological database of landholdings, an extremely beneficial resource in light of current climate change, statewide resilience planning efforts, and landscape-scale conservation.